hungyie/DepthMap-Evaluation/README.md

 5. Finalise to use Structural Similarity Index(SSIM)
    - The real depth map has a gradient while the generated ground truth has only black and white
    - SSIM is proven to have a lesser emphasis on color brightness while taking into consideration of luminance, contrast, and structure
+6. Train a model to generate mask of height object as ground truth

 # Approach 2
-1. Since approach 1 has no standard for the ground truth, it may lead to unreliable evaluation
+1. Since approach 1 takes prediction value as ground truth, it may lead to unreliable evaluation. (depends on model performance)
-2. Approach 2 is just edge detection with fine tuning so the on floor object will have lesser impact to the final evaluation.
+2. Approach 2 is just edge detection with fine tuning so the on-floor object will have a lesser impact on the final evaluation.
-3. This is a tradeoff as I take "ground truth standardization" as my top priority
+3. This approach see as a tradeoff as I take "ground truth standardization" as my top priority

 # Disclaimer
 No dataset will be uploaded in this repo, it has only the baseline of the program